samtalki/NetworkPlacement.jl/README.md

 ## Setup and Installation

+This package is a propotype for the course CSE 8803: Urban Computing at the Georgia Institute of Technology.
 This package is not yet registered in the Julia package registry.
 To install it, you can clone this repository and then activate the package in the Julia REPL.

 While in the package directory, run the following commands in the REPL:
 ```julia